szintakacseva/BDProjects/README.md

-"# RProjects"
+# RProjects

-finals - Rmd files on data analysis
+finals - Rmd files on finals of tutorials
+R - repository on data analysis in R